Maasai people: Cuisine

 Most of the milk is consumed as fermented milk or buttermilk (a by-product of butter making).

 Milk consumption figures are very high by any standards.

 Fruits are consumed as snacks.
-They constitute a major part of the food ingested by children and women looking after cattle as well as morans in the bush.
+They constitute a major part of the food ingested by children and women looking after cattle as well as young Maasai warriors (morans) in the bush.

 The Maasai's entire way of life has historically depended on their cattle, but cattle numbers have been dwindling in recent times.

 The Maasai have grown dependent on food such as sorghum, rice, potatoes and cabbage (known to the Maasai as goat leaves).

 A 2010 study of the Maasai diet found that more than 58% of the modern Maasai diet consists of plant foods, especially ugali and cornmeal.
 Another study found that the staple foods of the Maasai are cows’ milk (fresh or boiled) and ugali.